-9. Long Term Financial Plan
+10. Long Term Financial Plan

-The Council's long term financial plan, which is based on a ten year time frame, has a target of achieving an operating surplus on a consolidated basis, which would be the first time Council has achieved this, in 2017/18.
+The Council's long term financial plan, which is based on a ten year time frame, has a target of achieving an operating surplus on a consolidated basis, with that result achieved for all years other than 2017/18.